WORLD OF CHEMISTRY

 6) Show cleavage property

-AMORPHOUS SOLIDS 1 Do not have a well-defined geometrical shape 2) Have short range order
+1 Do not have a well-defined geometrical shape 2) Have short range order

 3 )Donot have sharp melting point